ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## insert_keeper_max_retries

 The setting sets the maximum number of retries for ClickHouse Keeper (or ZooKeeper) requests during insert into replicated MergeTree.
-Only Keeper requests which failed due to network error or timeout considered for retries.
+Only Keeper requests which failed due to network error, Keeper session timeout or request timeout considered for retries.

 Possible values:

+-   Positive integer.
-- 0 or a positive integer
+-   0 — Retries are disabled

-Default value: 0 (disabled)
+Default value: 0

-Keeper request retry will be done after some timeout.
-The timeout is controlled by settings `insert_keeper_retry_initial_backoff_ms`, `insert_keeper_retry_max_backoff_ms`.
+Keeper request retries are done after some timeout.
+The timeout is controlled by the following settings: `insert_keeper_retry_initial_backoff_ms`, `insert_keeper_retry_max_backoff_ms`.
-The first retry will be done after `insert_keeper_retry_initial_backoff_ms` timeout.
+The first retry is done after `insert_keeper_retry_initial_backoff_ms` timeout.
 The consequent timeouts will be calculated as following:
 ```
 timeout = min(insert_keeper_retry_max_backoff_ms, latest_timeout * 2)
 ```

-For example, if `insert_keeper_retry_initial_backoff_ms`=100, `insert_keeper_retry_max_backoff_ms`=10000 and `insert_keeper_max_retries`=8 then timeouts will be `100, 200, 400, ..., 3200, 6400, 10000`.
+For example, if `insert_keeper_retry_initial_backoff_ms=100`, `insert_keeper_retry_max_backoff_ms=10000` and `insert_keeper_max_retries=8` then timeouts will be `100, 200, 400, 800, 1600, 3200, 6400, 10000`.

-Apart from fault tolerance, it aims to provide better user experience, - avoid returning a user an error during INSERT execution if keeper is restarted (for example, due to upgrade)
+Apart from fault tolerance, the retries aims to provide better user experience, - they allow to avoid returning a user an error during INSERT execution if Keeper is restarted, for example, due to upgrade.

 ## insert_keeper_retry_initial_backoff_ms {#insert_keeper_retry_initial_backoff_ms}